-Improving inclusion of capacity development components in all programmatic activities of ISA, where appropriate and feasible
+Improving inclusion of capacity development components in all programmatic activities of the Authority, where appropriate and feasible

-Capacity development is a core component of the strategic framework of ISA, which is made up of the strategic plan, the high-level action plan and the action plan in support of the United Nations Decade of Ocean Science for Sustainable Development.

-This is intended to facilitate the design, conceptualization, implementation and reporting of dedicated capacity development activities across the wide range of work undertaken by ISA to fulfil its responsibilities in the four main categories of its mandate, namely:

-- (a) managing exploration and exploitation activities in the Area; - (b) ensuring the protection of the marine environment and biodiversity; - (c) promoting and encouraging marine scientific research in the Area; and - (d) ensuring the equitable sharing of financial and other economic benefits from activities in the Area.
+- 14. Capacity development is a core component of the strategic framework of the Authority, which is made up of the strategic plan, the high-level action plan and the action plan in support of the United Nations Decade of Ocean Science for Sustainable Development.
+This is intended to facilitate the design, conceptualization, implementation and reporting of dedicated capacity development activities across the wide range of work undertaken by the Authority to fulfil its responsibilities in the four main categories of its mandate, namely: (a) managing exploration and exploitation activities in the Area, (b) ensuring the protection of the marine environment and biodiversity, (c) promoting and encouraging marine scientific research in the Area and (d) ensuring the equitable sharing of financial and other economic benefits from activities in the Area. - 15.
+Accordingly, where required and feasible, the secretariat will endeavour to design and implement capacity development activities that address the needs identified by developing States members of the Authority in one or more of the four main categories of the Authority's mandate (see para.
+14 above).

-Programmatic activities designed and implemented by ISA that respond, where appropriate and possible, to the needs identified by developing States Members of ISA in one or more main categories of its mandate under UNCLOS and the 1994 Agreement
+Output 1.c.
+Programmatic activities designed and implemented by the Authority that respond, where appropriate and possible, to the needs identified by developing States members of the Authority in one or more main categories of its mandate under the Convention and the 1994 Agreement